ECB to turn stimulus taps back on to prop up ailing economy

 Although this is the ECB’s most powerful weapon, over half a dozen policymakers, including the central bank chiefs of Germany, France, the Netherlands and Austria have expressed scepticism about the need for it.

-Indeed, rates are record low and the ECB’s balance sheet is more than a third bigger than the U.S. Federal Reserve’s, indicating limited room for more action.
+Indeed, rates are at record lows and the ECB’s balance sheet is more than a third bigger than the U.S. Federal Reserve’s, indicating limited room for more action.

 But with the Fed cutting rates last month and sending some dovish signals about future policy, the ECB can hardly avoid keeping pace to stop the euro from appreciating and further dampening inflation.